Erlemar/Erlemar.github.io/README.md

 A conversational chatbot in [telegram](http://t.me/amlnlpbot) which was created for an honor assignment of [nlp course by Higher School of Economics](https://www.coursera.org/learn/language-processing/home/welcome).
 The main functionality of the bot is to distinguish two types of questions (questions related to programming and others) and then either give an answer or talk using a conversational model.

+## Kaggle kernels.

+### DonorsChoose.org Application Screening

+DonorsChoose.org empowers public school teachers from across the country to request much-needed materials and experiences for their students.
+DonorsChoose.org receives hundreds of thousands of project proposals each year for classroom projects in need of funding.
+This is a competition on Kaggle where people can create a machine learning model to help this fund with auto-approving of applications.
+Prizes are given to the authors with the most upvoted kernels.
+Here is my [kernel](https://www.kaggle.com/artgor/eda-feature-engineering-and-xgb-lgb) with extensive EDA, feature engineering and building models.

 ## Classification problems.

 ### Titanic: Machine Learning from Disaster